MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/performance-recommendations.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Microsoft 365 Apps.

-When a Microsoft 365 user experiences poor performance using any of the core Office applications (such as Word, Excel, PowerPoint, and Outlook), it can have an impact on their productivity.
+When a Microsoft 365 user experiences poor performance using any of the core Office applications (such as Word, Excel, PowerPoint, and Outlook), it can have an affect on their productivity.
 It's Microsoft's goal that users have a positive experience with Microsoft apps and services.
 However, there are many factors that our customers can influence directly that can also impact the end-user experience.
 This article will help you understand these factors and provide recommendations that will allow you to take the appropriate steps necessary to provide your end users with successful performance on the Microsoft 365 platform.

 > [!NOTE]
 > Although this article was developed using Windows 10 data, most of the recommendations should also be applicable to Windows 11.